 Grades 4-12 Acting & Musical Theatre Liaison

-Emily Veno is the Education Associate at Imagination Stage.
-She began with Imagination Stage first as an Education Apprentice in the Fall of 2015 and came to the company with a background in arts administration, arts integration, teaching artistry, theatrical performance, and directing.
-She has planned and executed arts education programs and youth performances for students of all ages both during and outside of the school day for companies such as Emerald City Theatre and American Theater Company in Chicago, Springville Center for the Arts in New York, and Young Actors Theater in her hometown of Indianapolis.
-Emily is a proud graduate of the theatre program at Loyola University Chicago.
+Claire Bancroft is the Education Program Coordinator at Imagination Stage.
+She has a background in arts administration, teaching artistry, theatrical performance, and directing.
+She has planned and executed arts education programs and youth performances for students of all ages both during and outside of the school day for companies such as Seattle Children’s Theatre, Missoula Children’s Theatre, and Stages Theatre Company.
+Claire has an MFA in Arts Leadership from Seattle University and a BA from Macalester College.